 Writers ask me what they can do the most easily to write a better memoir.
 While I can understand the wish to write more quickly and easily, I’m going to share with you that writing a better memoir needs to be done slowly and thoughtfully.
 A rushed job is probably going to be a botched job.

 The following are my recommendations to boost the quality of your memoir writing.
-They are obvious front end tasks which form the substance of this post.
+They are obvious tasks which form the substance of this post.
 Each tip below comes loaded with links.
 In some instances, the identical words are highlighted, but they lead to separate articles that develop a different angle of the topic.
-Do not omit clicking a repeated word.
+Do not omit to click a repeated word.

 Write Your First Memoir Draft Program